Unboxed-Software/solana-course/content/paging-ordering-filtering-data.md

 ## Use `dataSlice` to only fetch data you need

-Imagine the Movie Review app we worked on in past lessons having 4million movie reviews.
-And imagine that the average review is 500 bytes.
-That would make the total download for all review accounts over 2Gb.
+Imagine the Movie Review app we worked on in past lessons having four million movie reviews and that the average review is 500 bytes.
+That would make the total download for all review accounts over 2GB.
 Definitely not something you want to have your frontend download every time the page refreshes.

-Fortunately, the `getProgramAccounts` function that you use to get all of the accounts takes a configuration object as argument, and one of the configuration options is `dataSlice`. `dataSlice` lets you provide two things:
+Fortunately, the `getProgramAccounts` function that you use to get all of the accounts takes a configuration object as argument.
+One of the configuration options is `dataSlice` which lets you provide two things:

 - `offset` - the offset from the beginning of the data buffer to start the slice
 - `length` - the number of bytes to return, starting from the provided offset

 When you include a `dataSlice` in the configuration object, the function will only return the subset of the data buffer that you specified.

 ### Paging Accounts